 As I said, you may escalate the quarrel instead of dampening it down, so handle with care.

-Note, these are insults specifically aimed at an antagonist, If you are looking for more general swear words (as is “Putain, I dropped a hammer on my foot”), check out my post on top French Swear words linked below.
+Note, these are insults specifically aimed at an antagonist, If you are looking for more general swear words (as is “Putain, I dropped a hammer on my foot”), check out my post on the best French swear words here.

-If you would like a free printable version to remember these Insults, you can download that here.
+If you would like a free printable version to remember some of these insults, you can download that here.
 A bientôt!

 ¹ Featured Image: Samantha Hurley